Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,185.58333333333334,195.325577.md

 ### Transcript

-> It will blend liquids and gases together with other resources To be able to construct fused modular frames, nitric acid, and more!
+> Another thing we've added is a new building called the Blender It will blend liquids and gases together with other resources To be able to construct fused modular frames, nitric acid, and more!
+And, in fact, there's a significant change in how encased uranium cells are produced